elenazavala/elenazavala/README.md

 I'm Elena, a senior CompSci student from 🇵🇾 who aspires to become a Software Engineer.
 I enjoy igniting my creative side by turning science and technology into an art, while merging the magic of computer science with creative, beautiful and unique productions.

-Sometimes science is more art than science.. 🤟
+Sometimes science is more art than science 🤟